 You must have a public/private key pair installed on your SFTP server.
 You can generate these keys on your server or generate them somewhere else and install them to your server.
 See here for an example of how to generate keys.

-You may need to whitelist the Launch IP address with your company firewall to allow Launch to be able to reach your SFTP server and connect to it.
+You may need to whitelist the Launch IP addresses with your company firewall to allow Launch to be able to reach your SFTP server and connect to it.
+Those IP Addresses are:

 Open the Adapters tab.